The-Week-Ahead/Week-Ahead-Public-Mirror/README.md

 - Run 'python main.py' to start the server
 - Done!

+# CONTRIBUTIONS

 Any suggestions or improvements are welcome.
 Feel free to open an issue or a pull request.
+Any and all things you committ and help with will also be added to a credits page on the official website.

 You are free to use the code in this repostiory without permission.
 If you wish, do give credit to this repository.